 Q: When will the project be completed?

 A: Conceptual planning, design, and development of the pre-development business plan were completed in 2024 and submitted to the city in January 2025.
-With city council approval, in early 2025 GPP and the development team will initiate pre-construction services which includes continued architectural and engineering design, aligning with the project budget at each phase, final construction documents, preparation of contractor guaranteed maximum price, finalizing capital financing, determining hotel brand and management structure, further development of the business plan, and finalizing operating and ownership agreements.
-This pre-construction phase is anticipated to last approximately 12 months, with completion expected by late 2025.
-Construction is anticipated to begin in early 2026, lasting approximately 24 months, with the conference center opening as soon as spring 2028.
+Pre-construction services began in June 2025 and includes continued architectural and engineering design, aligning with the project budget at each phase, final construction documents, preparation of contractor guaranteed maximum price, finalizing capital financing, determining hotel brand and management structure, further development of the business plan, and finalizing operating and ownership agreements.
+This pre-construction phase is anticipated to last approximately 12 months, with completion expected by spring 2026.
+Construction is anticipated to begin in 2026, lasting approximately 24 months, with the conference center opening as soon as spring 2028.